onwardplatforms/AWS---Azure/README.md

 ## License

-This infrastructure code is provided as-is for disaster recovery purposes.
+This infrastructure code is provided as-is for disaster recovery purposes.ated